dnarayanan/pygadgetreader/readme.md

 ## Customization
-Before building the module, there are a few customizations you may want to tinker with.
+Before building the module, there are a few customizations you *may* want to tinker with.
 These can all be found in *`readgadget/modules/common.py`*.

 1. **UNITS:**  The code currently assumes that your `Gadget` length units are `Kpc/h`, mass units are 10^(10)`Msun/h`, and velocity units are `km/s`.
 This can be changed by modifying the *`UnitLength_in_cm`*, *`UnitMass_in_g`*, and *`UnitVelocity_in_cm_per_s`* respectively.
 I plan to make this a run-time option in the near future. (*note: has NO impact on TIPSY files as of now*)

 2. **METALFACTOR:**  If your metal field contains multiple species `(flag_metals > 1)`, this factor is multiplied to their sum to determine the overall particle's `metallicity`.

 3. **BLOCKORDERING:** When dealing with `Gadget` type-1 binaries, the block-ordering can be a pain in the neck.
 Custom fields can be added the snapshot causing all of your previous readers to start returning bad data; not anymore!
-I've tried to design a system where the user can easily customize their block ordering.  `pyGadgetReader` currently has 2 defaults - `BLOCKORDERING0` and `BLOCKORDERING1` which pertain to two different groups who have different block orderings.
+I've tried to design a system where the user can easily customize their block ordering.  `pyGadgetReader` currently has 2 default options - `BLOCKORDERING0` and `BLOCKORDERING1`.
 The default is set via the `DEFAULT_BLOCKORDERING` variable, which is used in conjunction with the `BLOCKORDERING` dictionary defined farther down in the file.

     If you require a custom block ordering, use one of the already present block orderings as a template.
 The first step is creating a new `OrderedDict` named something along the lines of `BLOCKORDERING3`.
 Each entry in the `OrderedDict` represents a data block, and must contain both a KEY and a VALUE.
 Once your new block ordering is defined, you should add it to the `BLOCKORDERING` dictionary with an appropriate name.
 You can also set it as default via the `DEFAULT_BLOCKORDERING` variable if you so wish.